Filing a Formal Complaint or Making a Police Report: What Can You Expect?

 File an anonymous Clery report

 Under the Jeanne Clery Act, the University has to report annual statistics including the number of sexual assaults that happen on campus.
-If you would like to report an incident so it will be included in the annual report, you can report the incident to VIP: Survivor Support, the Title IX Coordinator, or UPD.
+If you would like to report an incident so it will be included in the annual report, you can report the incident to Office of Confidential Advocacy, Support, and Education (CASE), the Title IX Coordinator, or UPD.

 University Counseling Center